insin/nwb/docs/Configuration.md

 ### Karma Configuration

-Karma defaults to using the Mocha framework and reporter plugins, but it's possible to configure your own, as well as where it looks for tests.
+nwb's default [Karma](http://karma-runner.github.io/) configuration uses the [Mocha](https://mochajs.org/) framework and reporter plugins for it, but you can configure your own preferences.

 #### `karma`: `Object`

-Karma configuration is defined in a `karma` object, using the following fields:
+Karma configuration can be provided in a `karma` object, using the following properties:

 ##### `tests`: `String`